kyma-incubator/compass/docs/investigations/file-upload-with-graphql.md

   -F map='{ "0": ["variables.file"] }' \
   -F 0=@${FILEPATH}
 ```
-For more examples of file uploading using gqlgen library, go to the reference links section.
+For more examples of how to upload files using gqlgen library, go to the reference links section.

 ## Improvement proposal